rbowsley/lamplighthelp/source/16-12-2_Global_Settings:_Data_to_Store.markdown

 **Do you want to use {{message}}s at all?
 {{Message}}s are an optional function in Lamplight.
 They are not used in reports, but can be a useful way of keeping track of things that need to be accomplished.

-{{Message}}S are associated with a date and time, assigned a category and/or flag (these are specified in admin>system administration>Manage drop-down lists>{{Message}}s), and can be marked as complete, along with a date and time, when accomplished.
+{{Message}}s are associated with a date and time, assigned a category and/or flag (these are specified in admin>system administration>Manage drop-down lists>{{Message}}s), and can be marked as complete, along with a date and time, when accomplished.

 {{Message}}s are also linked to profiles and can be viewed directly in a profile’s ‘{{Message}}’ tab, which is enabled if this option is selected.